PERSONNEL PROCEDURES FOR UC IRVINE STAFF MEMBERS

 - Time off for medical visits

-- Modified work schedule
+- Modified work schedule; and

-- Leaves of absence
+- leaves of absence for treatment and/or recoverty

 - Assess whether the proposed accommodation poses an undue hardship.

-- Overall financial resources of the campus
+operations, and the overall financial resources of the location.

 - Implement the reasonable accommodation.

 any changes in their roles and responsibilities so that the accommodation plan

-- Monitor effectiveness of the reasonable accommodation.
+Monitor effectiveness of the reasonable accommodation and continue the

-A written record should be kept of the interactive process and any reasonable accommodation that is considered and/or implemented.
+A written record should be kept of the interactive process and any accommodation

 F. Undue Hardship

 evaluate whether the requested accommodations constitute undue hardship and will

 - The nature and cost of the accommodation.